githwxi/ATS-Xanadu/docgen/SYNTAX/XanaduConcreteSyntax.md

 ## Documenting, Documenting, Documenting, ...

-Xanadu is a rich programming language, and its concrete syntax is large and complex.
+Xanadu is a feature-rich programming language, and its concrete syntax is large and complex.
 I expect that the process of documenting Xanadu will be going on for quite a long time.
-Please contribute generously to this process.
+Please contribute amply and generously to this process.